 - When I’m playing a game.

 - During these times — Allows Focus assist to automatically turn on or off during a specific time range.
-Using the “Repeats” drop-down menu, you can set the schedule to repeat daily, weekends, or weekdays.
+Using the “Repeats” drop-down menu, you can set the schedule to repeat daily, on weekends, or on weekdays.